OHDSI/ETL-CMS/python_etl/README.md

 and would have to be adapted slightly for other databases.

-To create tables in a PostgreSQL database or to load the .csv files created by ETL programs to a PostgreSQL database, the queries can be executed in pgadmin III or a PostgreSQL psql terminal.
+To create tables in a PostgreSQL database or to load the .csv files created by ETL programs to a PostgreSQL database, the queries can be executed in pgadmin or a PostgreSQL psql terminal.
  - to run the queries in pgadmin III, open the sql file in pgadmin III and click on the run button.
  - to run the queries in PostgreSQL terminal (psql), run ``psql``, then type the command ''\i XXXX.sql'' where XXXX.sql is an sql file.
 Alternately you can run an SQL file from the command line via ``psql -f XXXX.sql``.

+### Prepare the database

+These steps can all be executed directly via psql or within pgAdmin:

 1. Login to the PostgreSQL database and create a new database. e.g. ``CREATE DATABASE ohdsi``